How to Select The Best Temporal Thermometer Scanner

 What are the main differences between temporal vs. ear thermometers?

 A temporal thermometer measures the temperature of the temporal artery in the forehead whereas a tympanic thermometer measures the temperature of the eardrum.

 The temporal temperature range for forehead temperature measurements is 94° to 110°F (34.5° to 43°C).

 What are the advantages of temporal thermometers vs. other thermometers?

 There are several advantages of a temporal thermometer.
-First, they are as accurate as a rectal temperature reading (the gold standard for accuracy, but not for comfort).
+First, they are as accurate as a rectal temperature reading (the gold standard for accuracy, but not for comfort for healthcare patients).
 The noninvasive nature of temporal thermometers makes them a much more preferred method to take temperatures, and healthcare professionals can rest assured temporal thermometers take into account the ambient temperature when taking a reading.
 Temporal thermometers also self-calibrate after every reading.

 Temporal thermometers can also be cleaned with alcohol wipes, making probe cover usage optional and providing the lowest total cost of ownership for this essential tool in Senior Living and Healthcare settings.
 When choosing temporal thermometers, also look at warranty coverage.

 As with all clinical equipment, proper maintenance and collection factors will impact reading accuracy.
-These can include:
+For the most accurate temporal artery thermometer readings, these can include:

 - The lens should be cleaned every two weeks

 - Wait to take readings until 10 minutes after a patient comes in from a cold or warm environment